 The results are the following.
-With regard to the short rate and the long rates, Table A.1 shows that for both series, and for all tests, we accept (at 5% or 10% level) the hypothesis of unit root without drift.
-As far as the real log-GDP level is concerned, the hypothesis of unit root is accepted at 10 % level and for every test when a constant is included in the test regression (see left panel of Table A.2).
-When, also a linear time trend is included in the test regression (see Table A.2, right panel), the hypothesis of unit root in the time series G_t is rejected at 1 % level by the ADF test, and at the 5 % level by the PP test.
+With regard to the short rate and the long rates, Table a.i) in Jardet, Monfort and Pegoraro (2010) shows that for both series, and for all tests, we accept (at 5% or 10% level) the hypothesis of unit root without drift.
+As far as the real log-GDP level is concerned, the hypothesis of unit root is accepted at 10 % level and for every test when a constant is included in the test regression [see left panel of Table a.ii) in Jardet, Monfort and Pegoraro (2010)].
+When, also a linear time trend is included in the test regression (see Table a.ii), right panel), the hypothesis of unit root in the time series $G_t$ is rejected at 1 % level by the ADF test, and at the 5 % level by the PP test.
 Nevertheless, when we consider the efficient unit root tests, the hypothesis of unit root is always accepted at 10% level and for each test.
-Given the better power properties of efficient unit root tests, with respect to ADF and PP tests, we are lead to accept the hypothesis of unit root in G_t .
-We have also applied unit root tests to the components of ΔY_t , and we always reject the unit root hypothesis.
+Given the better power properties of efficient unit root tests, with respect to ADF and PP tests, we are lead to accept the hypothesis of unit root in $G_t$ .
+We have also applied unit root tests to the components of $\Delta Y_t$ , and we always reject the unit root hypothesis.

-The results presented above suggest that short rate, long rate and log-GDP are I(1) time series, thus, Y_t is a I(1) process [in the Engle and Granger (1987) sense, that is, a vectorial process in which all scalar components are integrated of the same order].
-The purpose of the next section is to search for long-run equilibrium relationships (common stochastic trends) among the components of Y_t , using cointegration techniques.
+The results presented above suggest that short rate, long rate and log-GDP are I(1) time series, thus, $Y_t$ is a I(1) process [in the Engle and Granger (1987) sense, that is, a vectorial process in which all scalar components are integrated of the same order].
+The purpose of the next section is to search for long-run equilibrium relationships (common stochastic trends) among the components of $Y_t$ , using cointegration techniques.

-4.1.2 Cointegration Analysis and State Dynamics Specification where ε_t is a 3-dimensional Gaussian white noise with $\mathcal{N}(0,\Omega)$ distribution $[\Omega]$ denotes the (3×3) variance-covariance matrix]; Φ_j , for $j\in\{1,\ldots,p\}$, are (3×3) matrices, while ν is a 3-dimensional vector.
-On the basis of several lag order selection criteria (and starting from a maximum lag of p=4, in order to make the following estimation of risk-neutral parameters feasible), the lag length is selected to be p=3 (see Table A.3), and the OLS estimation of the (unrestricted) VAR(3) model is presented in Table A.4.
+4.1.2 Cointegration Analysis and State Dynamics Specification where $\varepsilon_t$ is a 3-dimensional Gaussian white noise with $\mathcal{N}(0, \Omega)$ distribution [ $\Omega$ denotes the (3 × 3) variance-covariance matrix]; $\Phi_j$ , for $j \in \{1, \ldots, p\}$ , are (3 × 3) matrices, while $\nu$ is a 3-dimensional vector.
+On the basis of several lag order selection criteria (and starting from a maximum lag of p = 4, in order to make the following estimation of risk-neutral parameters feasible), the lag length is selected to be p = 3 [see Table a.iii) in Jardet, Monfort and Pegoraro (2010)], and the OLS estimation of the (unrestricted) VAR(3) model is presented in Table A.1.
 Then, we write the Gaussian VAR(3) model in the (equivalent) vector error correction model (VECM) representation: